ksator/lab_management/README.md

 jsnapy --snap pre -f jsnapy/cfg_file_check_topology_EX.yml --folder jsnapy

 ```
-The directory [**snapshots**](jsnapy/snapshots) has the snapshots taken by jsnapy. if you want to read the snapshots, run this command:
+The directory [**snapshots**](jsnapy/snapshots) has the snapshots taken by jsnapy.
+If you want to read the snapshots, run this command:
 ```
 ls jsnapy/snapshots/
 ```